-- The CDC-Kaiser Permanente Adverse Childhood Experiences (ACE) Study is one of the largest investigations of childhood abuse and neglect and later-life health and well-being. - The original ACE Study was conducted at Kaiser Permanente from 1995 to 1997 with two waves of data collection.
+- The CDC-Kaiser Permanente Adverse Childhood Experiences (ACE) Study is one of the largest investigations of childhood abuse and neglect and later-life health and well-being. - Permanente from 1995 to 1997 with two waves of data collection.
 Over 17,000 Health Maintenance Organization members from Southern California receiving physical exams completed confidential surveys regarding their childhood experiences and current health status and behaviors. - The ACES study established the relationship between trauma exposure and physical health.